Bridge indices of spatial graphs and diagram colorings: Preliminaries

 \subsection{Wirtinger number}

 Given a spatial graph $G$ in $S^3$, a \textit{diagram} $D$ for $G$ is a generic immersion of $G$ into the plane with each crossing labeled as an overcrossing or an undercrossing.
-Our new formulation of the bridge index starts with the formation a modified diagram from the original spatial graph diagram.
+An \textit{arc} of a spatial graph diagram is a subset of the diagram which starts at an undercrossing or vertex and traces the diagram until it meets another undercrossing or vertex, at which point it ends.

+For the following definition, it is useful to recast a diagram as a (possibly) disconnected planar graph, where degree one vertices are placed on either side of an undercrossing and the piece of the diagram in between is deleted, as in \autoref{fig:planar}.
+For the sake of clarity, we will refer to these degree one vertices exclusively as \textit{endpoints} (or \textit{free ends}); that is, ``vertex'' will always imply degree three or more, as assumed in \autoref{sec:graphs}.
+In other words, vertices of the diagram correspond to vertices of the spatial graph, while endpoints are artifacts of the diagram which we have added.

-\begin{definition} Let $D$ be a diagram for a spatial graph.
-A \textit{truncated diagram} is the result of removing vertices of degree $d>2$ from $D$.
-We refer to the remaining pieces of the graph near removed vertices as \textit{free ends}.
-A \textit{strand} of a truncated diagram is one of the following: \begin{enumerate} \item[(1)] an arc connecting an undercrossing to a free end, or \item[(2)] an arc connecting two undercrossings. \end{enumerate} \end{definition}
+\begin{definition} A \textit{strand} of a diagram for a spatial graph is a connected component of the diagram, when thought of as a planar graph as described above.
+The \textit{weight} of a strand is the number of endpoints of the strand. \end{definition}

+Arcs which both begin and end at an undercrossing, such as the green arc in \autoref{fig:strands}, are strands with weight $2$.
+Arcs which begin or end at vertices, such as the red arc in \autoref{fig:strands}, are part of a larger strand, but not strands themselves.
+Strands with only one vertex, such as the blue strand in \autoref{fig:strands}, have weight equal to the degree of the vertex.

-We now describe a process for coloring a truncated diagram.
-First choose $k$ distinct colors, and color a subset of strands of $D$ using these $k$ colors, where the coloring does not repeat unless a color is assigned to strands that came from removing a degree $d>2$ vertex.
-In the latter case, we use the same color.
-These $k$ initial colors are called \textit{seeds}.
-Sometimes we will also refer to the strands which are colored the initial colors as seeds (where strands coming from the removal of a degree $d>2$ vertex count as one seed, as they are all one color).
+We now describe a process for coloring a spatial graph diagram, analogous to the procedure detailed in \cite{blair2020wirtinger} for links.
+First choose $k$ distinct colors, and color a subset of strands of $D$ using these $k$ colors, which we call \textit{seeds}.
+Sometimes we will also refer to the strands which are colored the initial colors themselves as seeds.
+Then continue to color any uncolored arcs using the following \textit{coloring move}, which extends the coloring of a colored arc which passes under another colored arc to the other arc passing under the overstrand.
+See \autoref{fig:moves1}.
+In particular, once a vertex is reached, the coloring does not extend across the vertex; the other arcs connected to the same vertex must receive their color from a coloring move elsewhere in the diagram.